Scott Fox (American football)

-Scott Fox (born December 28, 1963 in Knoxville, Tennessee died June 16, 2015 Nashville, Tennessee) was a professional American football linebacker in the National Football League.
+Scott Fox (December 28, 1963 – June 16, 2015) was an American professional football linebacker in the National Football League (NFL).
 He was a replacement player for the Houston Oilers during the players strike in the 1987 NFL season.
 He played football at Clinton Senior High School in Clinton, Tennessee, graduating in 1981.
 He played college football at Austin Peay State.
 He was 6'2" and weighed 222 lbs. in his playing time.

+Personal life

+Fox was born on December 28, 1963 in Knoxville, Tennessee and attended Clinton High School.
+After leaving football, he worked in car sales, and lived in Nashville, Tennessee.
+He was married and had three daughters.
+He died on June 16, 2015.